-In January 2014, the Committee reviewed the Company s target annual incentive compensation levels for each named executive officer.
+In January 2015, the Committee reviewed the Company s target annual incentive compensation levels for each named executive officer.
 Each executive s target incentive compensation is designed to provide an appropriate, competitive level of reward to retain top management talent and motivate performance against the

 Company s targeted annual operating objectives.
-The executive employment agreements for each named executive officer, other than Mr. McCready, require that the Company establish a target incentive bonus for each named executive officer at the beginning of each fiscal year during the term of the agreement, which cannot be below the named executive officer s 2013 target incentive bonus.
-The Committee decided not to make any changes to the target incentive compensation levels established for the 2014 performance year.
-Mr. McCready s executive employment agreement was amended in March 2015 to establish a target incentive compensation level below which future target incentive compensation may not be set during the term of the agreement.
-For all the executives, the target incentive to these targets are determined in the Committee s sole discretion and are based on Company, business unit and individual performance.
+The executive employment agreements for each named executive officer require that the Company establish a target incentive bonus for each named executive officer at the beginning of each fiscal year during the term of the agreement.
+The Committee approved an increase to the target incentive compensation levels established for the 2015 performance year given the significant increase in business targeted for the year.
+The target incentive compensation level does not guarantee any minimum level of incentive compensation for the year but it is used as a guideline that forms the basis of the Committee s annual review of performance-based pay.
+Actual incentive compensation relative to these targets is determined in the Committee s sole discretion and is based on Company, business unit and individual performance.
 Incentive bonuses may include a mix of current-year cash compensation, deferred cash compensation and equity compensation.